MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 LocalizationGroup: Visualizations
 ---
-# Key Influencers visualization
+# Key influencers visualization
 The key influencers visual helps you understand the factors that  drive a metric you are interested in.
 It analyzes your data, ranks the factors that matter, and displays them as key influencers.
 For example, you're interested in figuring out what influences employee turnover (churn).
 One factor may be employment contract length and another may be employee age.

-## When to use Key influencers?
+## When to use key influencers?
 The key influencer visual is a great choice:
 - To see which factors impact the metric being analyzed.